DataIntellectTech/TorQ/docs/gettingstarted.md

 In the case where -onelog is flagged TorQ will attempt to redirect all output to the out log file, unfortunately this is not perfect.

 TorQ uses \1 and \2 to redirect stderr and stdout, onelog only overrides handled errors to the \1 redirect.
-Any errors that are raised by KDB+ and unhandled are still directed to the err log file.
+Any errors that are raised by KDB+ and unhandled are still directed to the err log file because \1 and \2 cannot be redirected to the same file.

 <a name="config"></a>